-But an up-to-date aid shouldn’t have these issues.
-If you think your hearing aid is distorting music from a music player, radio, or TV, you might experiment with turning down the volume, Chasin suggests.
+If you don't have a music setting, and your hearing aid is distorting music from a music player, radio, or TV, you might experiment with turning down the music volume, says Toronto audiologist Marshall Chasin, who specializes in working with musicians.
 If you have a volume control on your hearing aid, you could turn that up if needed, he says.
 If you have a mild or moderate hearing loss, you might simply take off the hearing aid.

 Musicians: Talk to your audiologist about problems

-Musicians may sometimes miss hearing loss when they listen to music because they are recreating it in their heads, much as Beethoven did when he was deaf, observes audiologist Ruth Reisman, of Northwell Health Lenox Hill in Manhattan.
+Musicians may sometimes not realize they have hearing loss when they listen to music because they are recreating it in their heads, much as Beethoven did when he was deaf, observed audiologist Ruth Reisman.
 "It is like a sixth sense," she says.

-If you are a performer—singing or playing a musical instrument—hearing aids can alter the sound of your own voice or instrument, an effect called “occlusion.”
+If you are a singer or musical performer, hearing aids can alter the sound of your own voice or instrument, an effect called “occlusion.”
 Sometimes wearing one aid rather than two can solve the problem.
 You might need a more open ear piece or a hollow earmold, or it might help to lower the low frequency amplifications, Reisman says.

 Other assistive listening devices can help

 This is where you’ll get the most help now, Chasin says.
-Note that your audiologist may make it possible for you to test out assistive listening devices before making a commitment.
+Note that your hearing care provider may make it possible for you to test out assistive listening devices before making a commitment.